 When we moved to Los Angeles, we were still within a reasonable striking distance of the Bernardinos.
 But now we also had the San Gabriels.
 But during that season, the world of urban hiking opened up as I did a few hikes with my young children in wilderness patches surrounded by human sprawl.

 We moved to Azusa, California in 1991, at the mouth of the San Gabriel Canyondoorway to the San Gabriel Mountains and its Angeles National Forest.
 But my real concentration for hiking the San Gabriels began on Friday, April 7, 1995.
-One of ladies in the office where I worked in Pasadena had decided to organize a lunch-hour hike to Millard Canyon Falls.
+One of the ladies in the office where I worked in Pasadena had decided to organize a lunch-hour hike to Millard Canyon Falls.
 Only three of us ended up going, but we enjoyed a great outing.
 I was amazed at the rugged beauty and wilderness feel of the San Gabriels being so close to the tens of millions of people in the L.A. basin.

 On April 25, 1995, I experienced a turning point.
 I purchased a copy of John Robinson's